 At this point I want to bring up two movies which I think are more inspiration to Nolan that he’d care to admit, or which at least seem to be fairly obvious blueprints for Interstellar.
 First is Contact (1997), Robert Zemeckis’ film based on Carl Sagan’s novel about a scientist (Jodie Foster) who travels through a wormhole and realizes that faith and love aren’t so bad after all (ugh).
 It has secret coded messages from space and a central relationship between a father and daughter that gets resolved in the final climax.
 Hell, it even has McConaughey himself as a hippie Christian philosopher.
 Then there’s 2010: The Year We Make Contact, the 1984 sequel to 2001: A Space Odyssey in which a group of astronauts try to find out what happened to the failed Discovery One mission from the 1968 film.
 It sets up a crisis on Earth that could lead to World War III and the destruction of mankind.
 The main character is a scientist father (Roy Scheider) who leaves a child behind in hopes of a better future.
 And it has a feel-good climax in which humanity receives a message of hope and love (ugh).
 Does any of this ring a bell?
 Watching Interstellar I couldn’t help feeling I’d seen this story before, and by now I expect much more from Nolan.

 I could go on and on: Matt Damon pops up from out of nowhere in a terribly miscast role that had me laughing in disbelief.
-And Hans Zimmer’s score is deliriously bonkers, with its ridiculous pipe organ arpeggios.
+And Hans Zimmer’s score is bonkers, complete with ridiculous pipe organ arpeggios.
 But I’ll stop complaining.
-There are good moments here and there, such as a sequence on a planet with enormous tidal waves, and a suspenseful race to stop a stolen shuttle.
-Matthew McConaughey delivers another powerful role, his humanity in full display in a scene where he watches video images of the past twenty-three years of his children’s lives.
-It’s wrenching, and perhaps the best moment in the whole film.
-I also appreciate Nolan’s conviction of shooting on celluloid, some of it Imax 70mm – the space vistas are gorgeous, and there’s very little use of CG.
-These are all good calls.
-But in general Interstellar didn’t touch me the way I hoped it would.
+There are some good moments here and there, including a sequence on a planet with enormous tidal waves, and a suspenseful race to stop a stolen shuttle.
+McConaughey’s solid, his humanity in full display in a scene where he watches video images of the past twenty-three years of his children’s lives (perhaps the best moment in the whole film).
+I also appreciate Nolan’s conviction of shooting on celluloid, some of it Imax 70mm – the space vistas are gorgeous.
+However, none of these are enough to raise Interstellar above its poorly constructed and silly premise.
 When saving the human species hinges on “All You Need is Love,” you better have a clever way of saying it.
 The Beatles were right to keep it simple.
 Nolan just takes the long and winding road across the universe.